Arunm619/coding/readme.md

 **1.Pangram Checking** [See Solution](https://gist.github.com/arun-sudharsan/05a8694c7d873af6d62f63ae6a3a6f5a)

-2.Rearrange characters in a string such that no two adjacent are same
+**2.Rearrange characters in a string such that no two adjacent are same** [See Solution](https://gist.github.com/arun-sudharsan/11420c6ec9d1568f38e30f40f9526172)

 **3.Check Whether a number is Duck Number or not** [See Solution](https://gist.github.com/arun-sudharsan/acde751ad7280b90400b322ac101c11b)